ducngg/v7/README.md

 ***Explanation***
 The Vietnamese language actually encompasses **8 tones**, contrary to the commonly known 6 tones.
 The number 6 refers to the number of diacritics used (which include none (`a`), acute (`á`), grave (`à`), hook (`ả`), tilde (`ã`), underdot (`ạ`)).
 Additionally, there are two extra tones in Vietnamese for syllables ending in /p/, /t/, /c/, and /ch/.

-Example words for the seventh tone include: xuất, cấp, tất, chiếc, thích, mút... (with rhyme families being uân, âm, ân, iêng, inh, un respectively)
+Example words for the seventh tone include: xuất, cấp, tất, chiếc, thích, mút... (with rhyme families being uân, âm, ân, iêng, inh, un respectively).

-Example words for the eighth tone include: nhập, phục, đột, chục, mạch, kịp... (with rhyme families being âm, ung, ôn, ung, anh, im respectively)
+Example words for the eighth tone include: nhập, phục, đột, chục, mạch, kịp... (with rhyme families being âm, ung, ôn, ung, anh, im respectively).

-**Note: This is the reason why the project name is v7: `Việt` with the 8th tone (count from index 0 is 7)**
+**Note: This is the reason why the project name is v7: `Việt` with the 8th tone (count from index 0 is 7).**

-### Synthesizing (Hợp nhất)
+### Synthesizing
 In contrast to analyzing, synthesizing is the process of mapping a tuple of `(consonant_family, rhyme_family, tone)` to a list of words(due to the ***non-injective*** property mentioned above), it's worth noting that in most cases, the resulting list typically contains just one word.

 Use `Vietnamese.synthesize(consonant: str, rhyme: str, tone: int)` or you can use `Dictionary.db[consonant][rhyme][tone]` for this process.
 Both methods yield the same result, but the second method is generally faster as it directly retrieves the keys.